thatericchen/start-up-ideation-form/README.md

 ![front-page]

 ## Description
-A form-based GUI where users store start-up business proposals.
-Organizes inputted ideas and sorts then in order of start-up business potential based on target market, problem urgency, and existing competitors.
+This project was completed as part of Georgia Tech's CS 1331 (Object-Oriented Programming) course.
+It is a form-based GUI where users store start-up business proposals.
+Its main functionalities include organizing inputted ideas and sorting them in order of start-up business potential based on target market, problem urgency, and existing competitors.

 ## Getting Started